 Milestone Summary Key Milestone Milestone Due Date Milestone Status Comments Preparation for Identity Theft Filters for calendar year 2018 Q1, FY2018 Complete All identity theft system filters are reviewed for annual performance within the current environment, including activities associated with large scale data breaches, information from the Security Summit, or other intelligence like the Dark Web.
 Security Summit Partnerships and Collaboration with Industry on Lead Reporting Q2, FY2018 Complete The Security Summit was held in October 2017, outlining accomplishments and plans for 2018.
 The IRS completed its data analysis for the Security Summit partners including referrals (leads) to the IRS from industry on potential identity theft, and completeness and use of other related data elements shared with the IRS to assist in identity theft detection.
-To improve the reporting processes, share with each partner a comprehensive and customized analysis regarding their unique reporting of leads by February 28, 2018.
-Reporting was completed as planned.
+As planned, comprehensive and customized analyses regarding each partner's unique reporting leads were shared with those partners on or before February 28, 2018.